sulfuror/rescript-sh/docs/install-cmd.md

  [2] For this user
  [3] Exit
 ======================
-Select an option and press Enter [ 1 - 4 ]: 1
+Select an option and press Enter [ 1 - 3 ]: 1

+The system-wide installation copies files to protected system directories (like /usr/bin and /etc/bash_completion.d).
+Administrative privileges are required to complete these actions.

+Please enter your sudo password to proceed.

+[sudo] password for user:
- * Bash autocompletion installed.
+ * Bash autocompletion installed at: /etc/bash_completion.d/rescript

 Installation successful!
 Run [rescript config] to configure your repository.
 ```